 Students depart for each expedition not knowing where they will end up.
 They leave all cell phones and ipods behind before stepping onto the bus.
 Students pack light because our bus is also our classroom, gear shed, and living room for the coming days.
-What at first seems restricting is soon releasing.
+What at first seems restricting is soon liberating.

-Each day brings new challenges and opportunities for students as they learn to embrace the unknown and approach each day with enthusiasm and focus.
+Each day brings new challenges and opportunities for students as they learn to accept the unknown and approach each day with enthusiasm and focus.
 Students are free to embrace each experience without being tempted to look past a learning opportunity.
 This method of learning creates confident and resilient young people who learn to be successful in any situation.
 Confidence to thrive in the unknown and unexpected will better prepare our students to lead in school, their communities and beyond.

 Past Expedition Highlights: